larry-athey/boilermaker/Instructions/WebUI.md

 The third WebUI data card has a completely different collection of settings in the third operation mode.
 The **Brewing/Fermentation** mode turns the Boilermaker into a PID controller.
 If you are unfamiliar with the P, I, and D parameters of a PID controller, then I would recommend looking up tutorial videos on YouTube that explain how PID controllers work.
 This is quite a complex topic and far beyond the scope of this document.
 Let's just say that they are extremely precise and this procedure is much slower.

+The PID controller code used in the Boilermaker is provided by an open source library called QuickPID which has been developed and refined since January 2021.
+This was implemented in Boilermaker v1.0.2 in order to add a strict PID controller mode by request from numerous people wanting the Boilermaker to support beer brewing and fermentation temperature management.

 ### Fourth WebUI Data Card